 This section provides an analysis of the Governor's recommended funding for each appropriation line item (ALI) in ODH's budget.
 For organizational purposes, these ALIs are grouped into four major categories based on their funding purposes.
 The analysis for an ALI with a lower category or subcategory designation will appear before that for an ALI with a higher category or subcategory designation.
-That is, the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C2:1 and the analysis for an ALI with a category designation of C1:3 will appear before the analysis for an ALI with a category designation of C1:8.
+That is, the analysis for an ALI with a category designation of C1:8 will appear before the analysis for an ALI with a category designation of C1:3 will appear before the analysis for an ALI with a category designation of C1:8.